top of page

 Although winter officially starts on December 21st this year, it already feels like it has arrived here (brrr)!
 With the winter season upon us, I enjoy reading books about winter or set during this time of year with my daughter.
 These books not only teach us about the season but also get us excited for two of our favorite holidays - Christmas and Lunar New Year!
 Please note that this list will focus on books about winter, and I will be creating a separate book list for Lunar New Year as there are so many wonderful options out there.
 Thank you for joining us on our winter reading adventure!

-Shop this list on Bookshop.org!
+Shop this list on Bookshop or Amazon.

 Jump to Book: